foldda/charian/README.md

 - **Persistent data storage** - for conveniently storing structured data (as strings) in files or databases;
 - **Distributed computing** - for passing programming object or data structure as a "string parameter" in RPC calls;
-- **Data communication** - for sending complex structured data in a serialized form over the network;
+- **Data communication** - for sending complex structured data in a serial form over the network;
 - **ETL solutions** - for transferring and transforming data of various data models through simple programming.

  Compared to the other data serialization systems and methods, Charian's plain, one-size-fits-all approach has many advantages, for being -